xiangjunn/tp/docs/DeveloperGuide.md

     * 1b1.
 SAS gives the user the option of adding the contact anyway.

     * 1b2.
-User proceeds to add the contact anyway.
+User proceeds to add the contact.

       Resume use case from step 2.